-Despite the reopening of the malls after the three lockdowns, until towards the end of the Report Period, the resumption of the activity of movie theaters (which towards the end of the Report Period have been permitted to be opened exclusively to "Green Pass" holders) was not permitted.
-In addition to these restrictions, every store on the malls' premises is required to operate in accordance with the guidelines relevant thereto, including restaurants, cafés and gyms and restrictions on dining in fast food courts, cafés and restaurants in malls.
-As aforesaid, these restrictions are expected to be revoked as of June 1, 2021.
+Despite the reopening of the malls after the three lockdowns, resumption of the activity of movie theaters was not immediately permitted (towards the end of March 2021, they were permitted to be reopened exclusively to Green Pass holders, and from June 2021, upon revocation of the Green Pass, they were reopened to the general public until July 29, 2021, as noted below).
+In addition to these restrictions, every store on the malls' premises was required to operate in accordance with the guidelines relevant thereto, including restaurants, cafés and gyms, and restrictions on dining in fast food courts, cafés and restaurants in the malls.
+As noted above, these restrictions were revoked from June 1, 2021.